indutny/bud/README.md

     // Time between retries
     "retry_interval": 250,

-    // How long backend should not be responding until considered to bedead "death_timeout": 1000,
+    // How long backend should not be responding until considered to be dead "death_timeout": 1000,

     // Timeout after which it should be revived